-The specific reference data for the selection from the Collected Works that you are citing can be found in the front pages of the volume in which it is included, as noted in the example below.
-The volumes can be accessed at Pacifica's library and may be available at other university or local libraries.
+These volumes can be accessed at Pacifica's library and may be available at other university or local libraries.
 For access to EBSCO's digital edition of Jung's Collected Works, utilize the Graduate Research Library's online databases at https://library.pacifica.edu/cw/toc.html or the Desire2Learn website at elearning.my.pacifica.edu.
 Current students may obtain the password from the Research Library staff.
-(See page 23 for instructions on referencing this digital edition.)
+(See page 21 for instructions on referencing this digital edition.)
 The contents of some volumes can be viewed on Google Books or Amazon Books.